department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-11-mhv-on-va-gov-phase-2b-vaos-uat/conversation-guide.md

 Before we look at the site, I have a few questions first, as it would be great to learn more about you and how you use the VA for health and benefits.

 - What type of device are you joining us on today?
-- What VA services do you currently use?
-    - How do you typically access those services?
-Website, phone call, something else?
-- Are there any interactions with the VA that stand out to you (either positive or negative) that they could share?
 - How do you usually schedule and manage your VA appointments?
+   - Do you ever use MyHealtheVet, VA.gov, (_if Cerner_) or My VA Health?

-## **Section 2: Login and Screen share (5 minutes)**
+## **Section 2: Screen share (5 minutes)**

-- During our session today, I am going to have you imagine a series of Appointment related scenarios using VA.gov.
+- During our session today, I am going to ask you to login to VA.gov so we can see how the appointments tool works for you.
 To do this I will neeed you to share your screen.
-I can walk you through how to start the screen share. \
+I can walk you through how to start the screen share.

-_[Help participant share screen] \
+_Help participant share screen_
 _[iOS: Zoom screen share](https://depo-platform-documentation.scrollhelp.site/research-design/iphone-start-screen-share) \
 [Android: Zoom screen share](https://depo-platform-documentation.scrollhelp.site/research-design/android-start-screen-share)

 - Great, I’m seeing your screen.
-- Now, imagine you want to review your appointments on va.gov, show me where you go to login and go ahead and do it. (you can turn recording off if it shows the PW)

-### Section 3: Usability tasks (45 min)
+## Section 3: UAT Tasks (45 min)

+### Task 1: Log in (5-20 minutes)

+- Now, I'd like you to navigate to VA.gov.

+- From here, could you find your upcoming appointments?

+**Notes:**
+- What path did they take to upcoming appointments?

-#### Task 0: First impressions (5 minutes)
+### Task 2: Appointments Tool First impressions (5 minutes)

 - I want to direct your attention to the website now.
 What are your first impressions when you first click on the appointments tool and are directed to the appointment page.
     - Please describe this first screen.
     - What stands out to you <span style="text-decoration:underline;">first</span> when you opened this website?
 - Now, I am going to give you a series of tasks for you to do on the website.
-Please talk aloud as you go, so I better understand what steps you are taking and why.
+Please think out loud as you go, so I better understand what steps you are taking and why.
 If you find anything frustrating or confusing as part of this process, please feel free to share that feedback too.

-#### Task 1: Facility/clinic selection for direct scheduling(10 minutes)

-- PROMPT: You would like to schedule an appointment at a VA facility near you.
-Without activating anything, where do you think you’d find that?
-You can look/swipe around the screen, just don’t activate anything.
-- Go ahead and use the website to complete the task.
-Once you’re there, stop and wait for the next instruction.
-    - _If not successful: Help them navigate to where they need to go.
-Note where they have trouble._

-#### Task 2: Provider selection for CC (10 minutes)

-- PROMPT: You need to make a community care appointment.
-How do you go about making a community care appointment with your provider?
-Without activating anything, where do you think you’d find that?
-You can look/swipe around the screen, just don’t activate anything.
-- Go ahead and use the website to complete the task.
-Once you’re there, stop and wait for the next instruction.
-    - _If not successful: Help them navigate to where they need to go.
-Note where they have trouble._

-#### Task 3: Breadcrumb and URL updates/ Descriptive back (10 minutes)
+#### Task : Breadcrumb and URL updates/ Descriptive back (10 minutes)

 - PROMPT: You are curious the last time you visited your provider, where would you go to find out the date of your last appointment?
 Without activating anything, where do you think you’d find that?
 You can look/swipe around the screen, just don’t activate anything.